Highlights

 Day 3: Fjord Cruise to Aurland, Visit Stegastein Viewpoint

-Upon arrival, head out for a two-hour excursion to the Stegastein Viewpoint, one of the country's most popular attractions.
-This man-made platform stands 2,132 feet (650 m) above the Aurlandsfjord, jutting out 98 feet (30 m) from the cliffs.
+Upon arrival, head out for a two-hour excursion to the Stegastein viewpoint, one of the country's most popular attractions.
+This human-made platform stands 2,132 feet (650 m) above the Aurlandsfjord, jutting out 98 feet (30 m) from the cliffs.
 The views are unbeatable and feature vast panoramas of the fjord below.
 After enjoying the sights, you can take an optional hike before returning to Aurland.

 Day 4: Cheese Tasting in Undredal